David Cameron stars on Late Show with David Letterman

 In the keynote speech to the General Assembly, he cited a recent report documenting torture and murder of children by regime forces and said more should be done to stop the "atrocities" of president Bashar Assad's government.

-He also urged leaders to back the emerging democracies of the Arab Spring.'A falling out'
+He also urged leaders to back the emerging democracies of the Arab Spring.

 Mr Cameron had planned to use his subsequent appearance on the Letterman show - one of the most watched in the US with some three million daily viewers - to "bang the drum" for British business and encourage Americans to visit the UK.